loveshell/minion/README.md

 Minion requires a MySQL database.
 By default it uses minion as the database, username and password and expects the database to be running on localhost.
 You can change these settings in projects/settings/local.py.

+If you have MySQL running on localhost, you can add a new database and user for Minion as follows:

+    mysql -u root
+    mysql>CREATE DATABASE minion;
+    mysql>CREATE USER 'minion'@'localhost' IDENTIFIED BY 'minion';
+    mysql>GRANT ALL PRIVILEGES on minion.* to minion@localhost ;
+    mysql>exit;

 Minion uses BrowserID, which means you need to configure the IP address or hostname on which you run Minion.
 This is done with the SITE_URL option in projects/settings/local.py.
 If you forget to set this, you will not be able to login.

 Running Minion in Development Mode